Ctenophorus mckenziei: Behaviour

-Similar to other species within the Ctenophorus genus, C. mckenziei has behavioural patterns that align with territorial disputes.
-The lizard specifically displays 2 forms of circumduction as well as 2 types of head-bob to indicate this occurrence.
+Similar to other species within its genus, Ctenophorus mckenziei has behavioural patterns that align with territorial disputes.
+The lizard specifically displays two forms of circumduction as well as two types of head-bob to indicate this occurrence.
 The circumduction movements directly correspond with both a challenge wave and submissive wave, something described by Brattstrom (1971) in Pogona barbata.
 The head-bobs differed to this in that the degree to which the head moved was disparate and aided by an extension of the forelimbs.
 Within this behaviour, a dominant male its head moves a noticeably more extensive distance below and above the regular plane and at a faster rate when compared to a subordinate male or female counterpart.
 During this movement, males display an agonistic position.
 When first contacting another C. mckenziei, the lizard displays the head-bob motion as well as the circumduction movements before presenting to each other at a distance of approximately 15 cm.
 The lizards face in the same direction and continue to head-bob.
 As this display continues to occur, they coil their tails and perform several hind-leg push-ups, similar to that of the C. decresii.
 This often leads to physical confrontations between the lizards, inducing biting and violent rolling until one submits and the pair separate.